stesee/PuppeteerSharpMinimalRepro/readme.md

+# Update

+Issue got fixed in puppeteer sharp 9.1.0

-# Minimal repro PuppeteerSharp issue
+## Minimal repro PuppeteerSharp issue

 PuppeteerSharp 9.0.0 invented a bug that will cause to fail the parameterless ctor of BrowserFetcher when using in some published exe with "Produce single file" enabled.